 Why Teleretinal Imaging is at Telemedicine’s Forefront of Innovation

-In the field of vision, teleretinal imaging is one of the most exciting and innovative solutions in telemedicine available.
-It harnesses the power of both the internet and incredibly detailed imaging capabilities to assist in uncovering diseases like diabetic retinopathy.
-Those with diabetes can develop diabetic retinopathy, a disease caused by leaking blood vessels in the retina that can lead to blindness if left untreated.
+Teleretinal imaging is one of the most reliable and impactful forms of telemedicine.
+It harnesses the power of the internet and advanced imaging capabilities to assist in identifying diseases like diabetic retinopathy, a condition linked to high blood sugar.
+It’s caused by leaking blood vessels in the retina, which can lead to blindness if left untreated.
+Anyone with diabetes is at risk of developing diabetic retinopathy.

-Should your practice use teleretinal imaging as a way to identify retinal diseases?
-Below are some of the ways this innovative imaging system can help you provide the best care for your patients.
+Primary care providers, community health clinics, in-home providers, and rural health centers can use teleretinal imaging to provide screenings for retinal diseases.
+Below are some ways this innovative imaging system can help you provide the best care for your patients.

 Teleretinal Imaging Promotes Earlier Detection

-IRIS comprehensive diagnostic platform is composed of an innovative 5-step solution, drastically increasing accessibility to diabetic eye exams.
-Here’s more:
+The IRIS teleretinal screening platform is a comprehensive diagnostic system.
+It’s composed of an innovative asynchronous teleretinal screening, drastically increasing accessibility to diabetic eye exams.
+The process is simple:

-2. Upload images to the secure, cloud-based platform image enhancement software is automatically applied to all fundus images
+- Image enhancement software is automatically applied to all fundus images.

-Furthermore, using a teleretinal imaging solution increases diabetic retinal exam compliance for patients and healthcare providers alike.
-With the increased accessibility of teleretinal imaging services, patients have more convenient places to receive their annual diabetic eye exams.
-The ease of getting an eye exam at a routine check-up increases the frequency of patient exams, which increases the possibility of early detection of diabetic retinopathy.
+Using a teleretinal imaging solution increases diabetic retinal exam compliance by broadening access to screenings.
+With the increased accessibility of teleretinal imaging services, patients can receive their annual diabetic eye exams from their primary care provider, community health center, or home health service rather than having to schedule an additional appointment with an ophthalmologist, arrange transportation, and take time away from work or family.
+The ease of getting an eye exam at a routine check-up boosts the frequency of patient exams, which increases the possibility of early detection of diabetic retinopathy.

 Teleretinal Imaging Creates a Larger Network of Communication

-Many teleretinal imaging solutions like IRIS have services that connect your practice with physicians who examine and diagnose images.
+Teleretinal imaging solutions like the IRIS teleretinal screening platform can connect your practice with eye specialists who examine the images you submit and make diagnostic recommendations.
 The IRIS Reading Center (IRC) gives you access to a leading telemedicine physician group.
-Not to mention, utilizing the IRC network enables you to confidently provide a diagnostic diabetic eye exam to your patients at the point of care.
+The IRC network provides interpretations for diagnostic diabetic eye exams thousands of times a day, across all 50 states giving your providers and patients confidence in the knowledge of experts interpreting the results.

 Teleretinal Imaging Can Help You Achieve Quick, Accurate Diagnoses

-Teleretinal imaging solutions, particularly technology like IRIS, leverage the power of fundus cameras to take pictures of the back of the eye (also known as your retina).
-In fact, IRIS historically has the highest exam success rate in the industry through delivering the highest-quality retinal images on the market.
-In fact, compared to normal teleretinal imaging technology, which has a gradability of about 80-85%, IRIS-enhanced images have an average gradability of 92-95%.
+Teleretinal imaging solutions like IRIS leverage the power of fundus cameras to capture precise images of the back of the eye, also known as your retina.
+IRIS historically has the highest exam success rate in the industry.
+IRIS provides both original and enhanced images for interpretation which have an average gradability of 92–95%, compared to alternate teleretinal imaging technology, which has a gradability of about 80-85%.
 The better the image quality, the more likely a doctor will be able to see and diagnose an issue.

 Teleretinal Imaging Can Increase Your Practice’s Offerings and Revenue

-With the ability to diagnose more diseases, your practice will improve overall quality of care and patient health, which leads to increased patient satisfaction rates.
-Not to mention, this also ultimately creates a new revenue stream and access to other significant financial benefits related to HEDIS and HCC/RAF
+By adding services like diabetic retinopathy screenings, your practice will improve the quality of care and patient health, which leads to increased patient satisfaction rates.
+This also expands your revenue stream and access to other significant financial benefits related to HEDIS and HCC/RAF.

 Find out how much more revenue you could be bringing in with IRIS’s ROI calculator.

-The ever-expanding, innovating, and exciting field of telemedicine has many benefits.
+The ever-expanding field of telemedicine has many benefits.
 Teleretinal imaging is an easy and effective way for doctors to take advantage of telemedicine to catch preventable sight-threatening illnesses.

-In particular, IRIS’s unparalleled technology and capability to remotely diagnose diabetic retinopathy and other eye diseases is one of the most advanced telemedicine solutions on the market today.
-It can bring many benefits to your practice and your patients.
+In particular, IRIS’s asynchronous teleretinal screening technology provides the images and data that help eye care providers diagnose diabetic retinopathy and other eye diseases.
+It’s one of the most advanced telemedicine solutions on the market today, and it can elevate your practice and the care you deliver to your patients.

 Interested in how IRIS could improve your practice?
 Use our ROI calculator and find out, or sign up for a demo to see our technology in action.